tamberg/zeigli/README.md

 * QR-Codes - Printed on sticky paper.
 ## How it works
 * Items get QR-Codes - each item gets a QR-Code with a GUID, so it's trackable.
-* The cam watches - it sees the room getting filled with items, ans keeps notes.
+* The cam watches - it sees the room getting filled with items, and keeps notes.
 * And remembers - ask it what's in the room, when an item was added, where it is.